Free Menopause Checklist

-- Musculoskeletal pain e.g. neck or back pain
+- Chronic pain e.g. back and neck pain

 Lexi is a nationally registered Acupuncturist and Chinese Medicine Herbalist.
 She has completed a Bachelor of Health Science (Chinese Medicine) at the Southern School of Natural Therapies in Melbourne.
 Lexi is also a qualified Holistic Kinesiologist and Counsellor and has been working in this field for the past 15 years.